Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 # Rainfall Variability and Its Effect on Maize Yield in Zambia (1986-2013)

-This analysis examines how seasonal rainfall variability and monthly rainfall distribution influence maize yield across nine provinces of Zambia.
-Rather than assuming total seasonal rainfall drives yield variation, this analysis tests whether rainfall timing and provincial rainfall “signatures” better explain yield outcomes.
+This analysis examines how seasonal rainfall influences maize yield across ten provinces of Zambia.
+The analysis includes Muchinga province, which was previously excluded due to data limitations but now has sufficient yield data for inclusion.

 ## Table of Contents
 - [Research Questions](#research-questions)